InclusieveKets/KasraTabrizi/session2/README.md

 1. in the first version, the speed was set to 60 which didnt cut everything perfectly.
 I changed the speed to 50 and retried again.
 I couldnt slide the small piece into the larger piece because the slit was 3 mm.
 I took 3 mm because that is the thickness of the wood. normally you should always take a margin of 0.2mm. so I took 3.3 mm.

+(image)

 2. second version also wasnt good due the thickness. the thickness of the multiplex wood was actually 3.5mm. so I took 3.7mm for the width of the slit. now everything works!
+(image)